-Transubstantiation (or the change of the substance of Bread and Wine) in the Supper of the Lord, cannot be proved by holy Writ; but is repugnant to the plain words of Scripture, overthroweth the nature of a Sacrament, and hath given occasion to many superstitions.
+Transubstantiation (or the change of the substance of Bread and Wine) in the Supper of the Lord, cannot be proved by Holy Scripture; but is repugnant to the plain words of Scripture, misrepresents the nature of a Sacrament, and gives raise to many superstitions.

 The Body of Christ is given, taken, and eaten, in the Supper, only after an heavenly and spiritual manner.
 And the mean whereby the Body of Christ is received and eaten in the Supper is Faith.